 Close-up anaglyph view focusing on the fracture at the top of the Aswan cliff (bottom centre, close to the large boulder), that subsequently fell away on 10 July 2015 (the image shown here was taken on 21 September 2014).
 The fracture seen here is 70 m long and 1 m wide, and separates an overhanging block 12 m across from the main plateau.

 Anaglyph images like these were prepared to help evaluate the volume of overhang that detached.
 The images are best viewed using red–green/blue 3D glasses.

-The image was taken by Rosetta's OSIRIS camera, approximately 26 km from the surface of the comet.
+The image was taken by Rosetta's OSIRIS camera, approximately 26 km from the surface of Comet 67P/Churyumov-Gerasimenko.
 The image scale is 0.5 m/pixel.
-The Aswan cliff is approximately 134 m high.

 More information: Collapsing cliff reveals comet's interior